oskord-sudo/amneziawg-openwrt/README.md

    - Added support for v3.1 protocol parameters.

 5. Packaging and build process:
-   - Prebuilt packages for the most popular architectures are published automatically, see [below](#download-prebuilt-amneziawg-packages).
+   - Prebuilt packages for the most popular architectures are published automatically for the latest stable OpenWrt, see [below](#download-prebuilt-amneziawg-packages).

 ## Protocol parameters